 Similar warming conditions in the region since September 2018 can be clearly seen in the most recent data (Fig. SB3.1).
-The extended time-series shows persistent winter stratification in 2018-2019 and 2019-2020 and reduced surface nitrate concentrations.
+The extended time series shows persistent winter stratification in 2018/19 and 2019/20 and reduced surface nitrate concentrations.
 As the ongoing warm event continues to evolve in 2020, one can only wonder if organic carbon production in the upcoming spring and summer months will respond as previously observed.

 Southern Ocean Oxygen